XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 ## RequireAuth

-The `RequireAuth` setting (`requireAuthorization` in RippleAPI) prevents all counterparties from holding balances issued by an address unless the address has specifically approved an accounting relationship with that counterparty.
+The `RequireAuth` setting prevents all counterparties from holding balances issued by an address unless the address has specifically approved an accounting relationship with that counterparty.
+For more information, see [Authorized Trust Lines](concept-authorized-trust-lines.html).

-We recommend always [enabling `RequireAuth`](#enabling-requireauth) for operational addresses and standby addresses, and then never approving any accounting relationships.
-This prevents operational addresses from creating issuances even by accident.
-This is a purely precautionary measure, and does not stop those addresses from transferring issuances created by the issuing address, as they are intended to do.

-If you want to use the [Authorized Accounts](#authorized-accounts) feature, you must also enable `RequireAuth` on your issuing address.
-When using Authorized Accounts, your issuing address must [submit a `TrustSet` transaction to approve each accounting relationship](#authorizing-trust-lines) that customers create with your issuing address.

-You can only enable `RequireAuth` if the address owns no accounting relationships (trust lines) and no offers in the XRP Ledger, so you must decide whether or not to use it before you start doing business in the XRP Ledger.

 ### Enabling RequireAuth